 You can do this by unplugging the power cord from the outlet, removing all other cords, and then plugging them back in after a few minutes.
-Once the TV turns back on, try using the remote to see if it is working properly.
+Once the TV turns on, try using the remote to see if it works properly.

 Clean the battery’s contacts, put them back in, and try using the remote again.
 Did that work?
 If not, you have a couple of more things to try.